VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Conclusion

 \section{Conclusion}

-In this paper, we introduced a new problem of video DG, where models are trained on one source domain and evaluated on different unseen domains.
-We found that most action recognition networks underperform in such settings with the entangled spatial and temporal domain shifts.
-To solve this problem, we proposed the Adversarial Pyramid Network, which progressively learns generalizable and discriminative video representations at different pyramid levels.
-We then used the feature pyramid to generate adversarial examples in space-time, and thus derived a new adversarial video data augmentation method.
-We constructed four video DG benchmarks with different kinds of spatial and temporal domain shifts.
-Our approach was shown to consistently achieve the best results over these benchmarks.
+This paper introduced a new problem of video domain generalization, where models are trained on one source domain and evaluated on different unseen domains.
+We found that most video classification networks, even enhanced with existing methods for learning generalizable visual features, underperform in such settings due to the co-occurrence of spatial and temporal domain shifts.
+We proposed a novel method named VideoDG with two technical contributions.
+The first one is the new Adversarial Pyramid Network, which progressively learns generalizable and discriminative video representations at different pyramid levels.
+We then used the feature pyramid to generate adversarial examples in space-time, and thus derived the Robust Adversarial Domain Augmentation algorithm, which is the second contribution of this work.
+We constructed three video benchmarks with different kinds of spatial and temporal domain shifts, and validated the effectiveness of VideoDG on all benchmarks.